 Our hypothesis is that the gender gap can be explained by a gap of “prestige”.
 “Prestige” is understood as an impression of respect and admiration based on a reputation for high quality, competence, success, and social influence.
 So understood, it seems that “prestige” has been more strongly associated with men and that biases have hindered women’s equality of opportunities even in an institution with a strong tradition of promoting gender balance such as the UiT.

-With this in mind, Prestige Project aims at mapping and deconstructing the gendered impressions of "prestige" within and across the institution’s structures and further provide research-based normative guidance for the UiT on how to achieve gender balance beyond numerical parity.
+With this in mind, Prestige Project aims at mapping and deconstructing the gendered impressions of "prestige" within and across the institution’s structures and further provide research-based normative guidance for the UiT on how to achieve a more gender equal organization beyond numerical parity.

 Prestige Project is hosted at the Centre for Women’s and Gender Research at the UiT in close collaboration with UiT’s Gender Equality, Diversity, and Inclusion Committee.
 It is jointly financed by the Research Council of Norway and the UiT and runs from 2018-2021.
-The project is led by Kenneth Ruud, the Vice-Rector for research and development and leader of the Gender Equality, Diversity and Inclusion Committee.
+The project is led by Kenneth Ruud, the Deputy Chancellor for research and development and leader of the Gender Equality, Diversity and Inclusion Committee at UiT.
 From 2018-2019, the project had been coordinated by Sigfrid Kjeldaas, postdoctoral fellow at Genøk, and it is now coordinated by Melina Duarte, researcher at the Centre for Women's and Gender Research and at the Department of Philosophy, 2020-2021.

 Contact us if you want to engage in the project and share your ideas.
 In spite of a period of social reclusion, our network is constantly growing in online platforms.

 Thanks for visiting our web page,